HMuraja/p5-book-review/README.md

     - A button is next to profiles listed on the most popular profiles and on the profile page.
     - Button appearance is consistently similar across the app.
     - On users own profile, they can see a summary of the total profiles followed.
-    - Logged in users can see on the their feed only prosts from the users they have followed.
+    - Logged in users can see on the their feed only reviews from the users they have followed.
-    - Clicking the follow button will changed it's appearance and change into "followed" text, clearly indicating of succesful action.
+    - Clicking the follow button will changed it's appearance and change into "followed" text, clearly indicating of successful action.
     - Clicking the button again will simply unfollow and the profile and change the appearance of the button back to "follow" text and color.

 </details>